One of the small annoyances about Mac OS Terminal.app is that is

 As well as the key bindings, I want to configure the font and colous.

-file stores these settings as binary blobs containing
+But the plist file stores these settings as binary blobs containing

 serialized Objective-C objects.